dotnet/project-system/README.md

 In the Visual Studio "15" timeframe, the C# and Visual Basic project systems will be rewritten on top of the new [Visual Studio Common Project System ("CPS")](https://blogs.msdn.microsoft.com/visualstudio/2015/06/02/introducing-the-project-system-extensibility-preview/).

-The current C# and Visual Basic project systems ("csproj.dll" and "msvbprj.dll"), which first shipped back in Visual Studio .NET nearly 15 years ago, are:
+The current C# and Visual Basic project systems ("csproj.dll" and "msvbprj.dll"), which first shipped back in Visual Studio.net nearly 15 years ago, are:

 - Native and COM-based
 - Single threaded and bound to the UI thread